Travel itineraries, hiking, kayaking and sailing in Italy and around the world

 live music, street artists.
 The next morning we had

 just enough time for one last walk in Ipanema and a

 photo of the fascinating Botafogo beach, before returning to the

-picked us up along the street) and then in Italy.
+Airport (skirting the favelas) and then in Italy.
 So, our travel itinerary ended drinking white wine

 If you are enjoying these photos and trip reports, please like the following Facebook page by clicking here (you'll find updates with info, photos and new itineraries):